 2. Special Lectures.
 Two hours a week.
 Open only to students in the professional course.
-T Th, 4.45-5.45; F, 9; Poultry Building 375, and Roberts Hall 131.
+T Th, 4.45-5.45, F, 9.
+Poultry Building 375, and Roberts Hall 131.

-A course of lectures, not limited to the subject of poultry husbandry, given by members of the staff of many of the departments of the College of Agriculture and of the Cornell Medical College and by men of experience outside of the University.
+A course of lectures, not limited to the subject of poultry husbandry, given by members of the staff of many of the departments of the College of Agriculture and of the Cornell Medical College, and by men of experience outside of the University.

 3. Laboratory Practice.
 Four hours a week.
 Open only to students in the professional course.
-T W Th F, 2-4; F, 10-12.30.
+TW Th F, 2-4; F, 10-12.30.
 Poultry Building 300.
 Mr. Andrews and members of the staff.

-This course includes the designing and drawing of plans for poultry buildings and colony houses; laying out poultry plants; selecting fowls for mating; killing, dressing, picking, and marketing poultry; testing, grading, and packing eggs; study of the formation and structure of the egg; anatomy of poultry; caponizing; study of poultry feeds; mixing rations; balancing rations; judging and scoring for fancy points and for production; sanitation.
+This course includes the designing and drawing of plans for poultry buildings and colony houses; laying out poultry plants; selecting fowls for mating; killing, dressing, picking, and marketing poultry; testing, grading, and packing eggs; study of the formation and structure of the egg; anatomy of poultry; caponizing; study of poultry feeds; mixing rations; balancing rations; fitting fowls for exhibition; judging and scoring for fancy points and for utility; sanitation.

 5. Flock Management.
 One hour a week.
-Open to students in the professional course or to those who have taken or are taking course 11 (page 25).
+Open to students in the professional course or to those who have taken or are taking course 11 (page 22).
 Practice periods and extra time arranged by appointment.
-Practice, reporting three times daily (including Sunday) for four weeks, 8-8.30, 12.30-1, 4-4.30.
+Practice, reporting three times daily (including Sunday) for four weeks, 7.45-8.15, 12.30-1, 4-4.30.
 Poultry Plant.
 Mr. Andrews.

-Practice in record keeping and management of fowls for egg production and for fattening, including preparation for market.
+Practice in record keeping, and management of fowls for egg production and for fattening, including preparation for market.

-6. Poultry Mechanics and Appliances.
+- 6. Poultry Mechanics and Appliances.
 One hour a week.
 Open only to students in the professional course.
 Practice, S, 10-12.30.
 Poultry Building 125.
-Mr. Krum.
+Mr. KRUM.
 Instruction in the use of power tools; machinery and equipment.
-Making shipping coops, catching hooks, and other poultry appliances.

-7. Incubator Practice.
+Making shipping coops, catching hooks, and other poultry appliances. - 7.
+Incubator Practice.
 One hour a week.
-Open to students in the professional course or to those who have taken or are taking course II (page 25).
-Practice, reporting three times daily(including Sunday) for four weeks, 8-8.30, 12.30-I, 4-4.30.
-Poultry Building I. Assistant Professor Weaver.
+Open to students in the professional course or to those who have taken or are taking course 11 (page 22).
+Practice periods and extra time arranged by appointment.
+Practice, reporting three times daily(including Sunday) for four weeks, 7.45-8.15, 12.30-1, 4-4.30.
+Poultry Building 1.
+Mr. Weaver.